← Back to BlogParenting by Age

 Make this explicit.
 Write it down if helpful.
 Get their agreement.

-It's not too late, but the conversation is different:
+It is not too late, but the conversation is different:

-1. We're adding new oversight.
-Here's why.
+1. We are adding new oversight.
+Here is why.

-3. This isn't punishment.
-It's protection.
+3. This is not punishment.
+It is protection.

 Expect pushback.
 Stay firm but collaborative.